tmimori/How-to-connect-to-ERPNext-v5-API-with-PHP5/README.md

     - auth_url
     - api_url
     - cookie_file
-  - If "auth" is not set in config, It must be set as arguments for constructor .
+  - If "auth" is not set in config, It must be set as arguments for constructor.
+  - Change CONF_FILE in FrappeClient.php#L27

 ## Usage